-Metformin and rosiglitazone is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Metformin and rosiglitazone is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.